Cartographer & GIScientist

 ÖROK-Atlas online is a cooperative scientific project with the goal of developing an online system that enables the user to explore national (Austrian) as well as international (European) statistical information.
 Users can compare and analyze data and visualize the selected information in a high-quality cartographic environment. ÖROK-Atlas online is a synthesis of Cartography, Geographic Information Technology, Multimedia and Statistical Analysis.

-The goal of this cooperation project between the Avalanche Warning Centre Tyrol (Innsbruck, Austria) and the University of Vienna, Department of Geography and Regional Research is to develop and maintain a complex and very powerful database driven online system embedded within a geo-spatial visualization environment for access of current relevant avalanche information in Europe.
+The goal of this cooperation project between the Austrian Avalanche Warning Services and the University of Vienna, Department of Geography and Regional Research is to develop and maintain a complex and very powerful database driven online system embedded within a geo-spatial visualization environment for access of current relevant avalanche information in Europe.
 Besides the direct link to all European Avalanche Warning Centres with their daily information bulletins further lexical as well as current facts concerning weather, avalanches, snow profiles and mountain casualties are integrated and made accessible.

 DPP - Digitising Patterns of Power

 Digitising Patterns of Power (DPP) is a multidisciplinary project, conducted by the Austrian Academy of Sciences the Institute for Medieval Research (IMAFO) in cooperation with the University of Vienna, Department of Geography and Regional Research.
 It is part of an initiative to promote digital humanities research in Austria.
 DPP brings together expertise from historical and archaeological research as well as Digital Humanities in the field of spatial representation and geo-communication to explore medieval geographies.